paulr909/ubuntu-nginx-gunicorn-server/README.md

-# Ubuntu NGINX Gunicorn Supervisor Django React Server setup #
+# Ubuntu Server with: NGINX Gunicorn Supervisor Django React #

 ## Deployment to a VPS